DavyJonesLocker/postgres_ext/CONTRIBUTING.md

 1. Version of Rails

-Failure to include the above mentioned requirements will result in the issue being closed.
+Failure to include the aforementioned requirements will result in the issue being closed.

 If you want to ensure that your issue gets fixed *fast* you should